cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 to the same service endpoints; but two requests for the same service, sent from the same source but to different service ports may be routed to distinct service endpoints.

+For users who run with kube-proxy (i.e. with Cilium's kube-proxy replacement disabled), the ClusterIP service loadbalancing when a request is sent from a pod running in a non-host network namespace is still performed at the pod network interface (until `GH#16197 <https://github.com/cilium/cilium/issues/16197>`__ is fixed).
+For this case the session affinity support is disabled by default.
+To enable the feature, set ``config.sessionAffinity=true``.

 kube-proxy Replacement Health Check server
 ******************************************